Pruning Hollies

 hollies-pruned-into-pyramids.jpg

-• Get good pair of sharp hand pruners
+• Use clean, sharp hand pruners

 • Evergreen and deciduous hollies require different pruning techniques